curricular development and alignment

 regular communication with the student, her/his parents, and the student’s advisor regarding the student’s progress

-weekly course team meetings and monthly discipline team meetings
+weekly faculty and course team meetings

 The ideal candidate

 · finds resonance with The Bay School mission and philosophy